-Character Set Conversion 10g and 11g – Part 1.
+Character Set Conversion 10g and 11g – Part 1

 Nov 14, 2012 / By Michael Abbey

-This post is the first in a series of discussions … perhaps you have never had the pleasure of needing to change a character set.
-If you have not and soon do, purchase a good sleeping bag as you may be at the office late for a few days to get the task accomplished.
+This post is the first in a series of discussions.
+Perhaps you have never had the pleasure of needing to change a character set.
+If you have not and soon must, purchase a good sleeping bag as you may be at the office late for a few days to get the task accomplished.

-- CONVERTIBLE – the data will not “suffer” during the character set change but to ensure this type of data makes it through the conversion, tables must be exported then truncated prior to running csalter to implement the change.
+- CONVERTIBLE – The data will not “suffer” during the character set change, but to ensure this type of data makes it through the conversion, tables must be exported then truncated prior to running csalter to implement the change.
 Then the data is imported back into the empty tables.

-- TRUNCATION – this section of output documents by TABLE.COLUMN situations where a column’s width in the existing character set will not accommodate all its data in the target set.
+- TRUNCATION – This section of output documents by TABLE.COLUMN situations where a column’s width in the existing character set will not accommodate all its data in the target set.
 This commonly occurs when going from a single to a double byte character set.
 The csscan output will tell you the number of bytes required in the target character set; the intervention required is to ALTER the reported columns and make sure they are at least as long as the Max Post Conversion Data Size.

-Stay tuned for part 2 of this database character set conversion discussion … you will not be disappointed.
+Stay tuned for part 2 of this database character set conversion discussion.
+You will not be disappointed!